Find Affordable College Courses

 On average, health professions graduates from Youngstown State University take out $31,930 in student loans while working on their Bachelor's Degree.

-Ferris State University did quite well in this year’s ranking of the most popular places for other health professions students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the town of Big Rapids, Ferris is a public college with a fairly large student population.
+Ferris State University came in at #8 in this year’s edition of the Most Popular Other Health Professions Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Located in the distant town of Big Rapids, Ferris is a public school with a large student population.

 About 98% of the students majoring in health professions at the school are women while 2% are male.